sudopkw/fish-config-backup/README.md

 ## NOTE: This config is mainly for OMARCHY. ( EW OMARCHY!!!!!
 HOW COULD YOU USE THIZ!!
 BLOAT!!!!!!!!!!!!!!!!! )
 It is possible for you to use it on other systems, but you might have to get your hands dirty and rewrite some of it / remove some things

-# fish-config-backup

-Just a back-up of my config for the fish shell
-I'm aware the configuration file is ugly, Don't judge me, Please

 ## Required packages:
 ```